Dr Jacqueline Stephens

 College of Medicine and Public Health

-Dr Jacqueline Stephens is an epidemiologist who conducts research focused on access to healthcare and eliminating healthcare inequity.
-In her research she combines data linkage and ‘big data’ outcomes with community narratives to better understand the context of the epidemiological data.
+Associate Professor Jacqueline Stephens is an epidemiologist who conducts research focused on identifying and eliminating healthcare inequity, particularly for people living in rural and remote locations.
+Her research uses data linkage and ‘big data’ in a mixed methods approach by contextualising the epidemiological findings with community narratives to better understand the context of the epidemiological data.

 Qualifications